 Ingredients & Notes

-- Olive Oil: Helps brown the chicken and creates the base for the sauce.
+- Olive oil: Helps brown the chicken and builds the base of the sauce.

 How To Make It